21 Top-Rated Day Trips from London, England

 Until the hit British TV series Downton Abbey was filmed here, very few people had heard of the stunning English manor house of Highclere Castle.
 Now its opulent halls, the Red Stairs, the music room, the sumptuous saloon, and even the bedrooms are a familiar sight to audiences all over the world.

 The castle is open to visitors both for seasonal public viewings and for special tours for smaller groups that are themed around food, gardens, or the filming of Downton Abbey.
-Not far from Highclere are several other locations that fans will recognize as settings, including the Cotswolds village of Bampton, featured as Downton village.
+Not far from Highclere are several other locations that fans will recognize as settings, including the Cotswolds village of Bampton, featured as Downton Village.

-Address: Highclere Park, Highclere, Newbury
+Address: Highclere Park, Highclere, Newbury, Hampshire

-The studio where the Harry Potter films were produced is filled with original sets, costumes, and props used in re-creating the world inhabited by J.K.
+Around 30 miles northwest of London, the studio where the Harry Potter films were produced is filled with original sets, costumes, and props used in re-creating the world inhabited by J.K.
 Rowling's characters.
 Visitors can step into the Great Hall and Diagon Alley, see the actual Hogwarts Express on Platform 9 ¾, and stand in the Forbidden Forest.

 The actual costumes are on display, along with props, including the hundreds of potion jars lining the walls of the classroom, each with its own individually designed labels and spooky contents, from shrunken heads to dried animal bones.
 Exhibits explain how magical creatures were crafted and brought to life, and how special and visual effects made Harry and other characters fly.